-Aside from the area covered by Towcester Town Council, the proposal includes the parishes of Easton Neston, Pattishall, Gayton and Tiffield.
+Aside from the area covered by Towcester Town Council, the proposal includes the parishes of Easton Neston, Pattishall, Gayton, Tiffield, Blakesley and Greens Norton.
+Greens Norton is a larger village with a primary school, medical centre, community centre and post office.
+Representations were received from local members emphasising the links between Blakesley and Greens Norton.
+Greens Norton has, in turn, good links with Towcester and residents of both areas will use facilities in Towcester.
 The parishes of Easton Neston and Tiffield, to the north of Towcester, are linked via the A43.
 Gayton and Tiffield have primary schools which share a headteacher.
 Tiffield is also the sight of a Special Educational Needs school which serves the wider area.
 A further Special School is also planning on the adjacent site.

-3.38.3 How does the proposal promote effective and convenient local government?
+3.39.3 How does the proposal promote effective and convenient local government?